 My daughter, who has ADHD (and other challenges), struggled with many of these sensory assaults when she was younger.
 As a parent, it is a challenge to deal with your child's daily upsets.
 It's even more difficult for the child, who can't explain the discomfort, and, in some cases, the horror, of these sensory struggles.

-What to Do Many professionals recommend getting a diagnosis by a pediatrician or doing occupational therapy — the earlier, the better.
+Many professionals recommend getting a diagnosis by a pediatrician or doing occupational therapy — the earlier, the better.
 Treatment may include a "sensory diet," in which the child is slowly introduced to activities in a gentle, fun way, in order to get used to a range of sensations.
 A child who gags on a toothbrush, for example, might practice having his lips massaged gently.

 Parents can also try these strategies: